DuckyMomo20012/express-template/README.md

 E.g:

 ```
+# .env
 TEST_VAR="my secret key"
 ```

-You can also checkout file `.env.example` to see all required environment variables.
+You can also check out the file `.env.example` to see all required environment variables.

 <!-- Getting Started -->